lokesh-patil57/Smart-ITR-Chatbot/README.md

 # Tax Assistant Chatbot

-A  hii smart chatbot application that helps users determine the appropriate ITR form and provides tax saving recommendations.
+A  hiii smart chatbot application that helps users determine the appropriate ITR form and provides tax saving recommendations.
 The application features a user-friendly interface with dark/light theme support, real-time tax calculations, and downloadable ITR forms.

 ## Features